Vijaya9418/android-interview-quetions/README.md

      View: Displays the user interface and interacts with the user.
      Controller: Handles user input, manipulates the model, and updates the view.
      The controller acts as an intermediary between the model and the view, facilitating communication and ensuring separation of concerns.
 When a user interacts           with the view, the controller handles the input, updates the model if necessary, and updates the view accordingly.

+32. What is MVP?

+   Model-View-Presenter (MVP) Pattern in Android:
+   The MVP pattern is another software architectural pattern used in Android development.
+It is an evolution of the MVC pattern and aims to separate the presentation     layer from the model and the view.
+   Model: Represents the data and business logic of the application.
+   View: Displays the user interface and notifies the presenter about user actions.
+   Presenter: Acts as an intermediary between the model and the view, handles user actions, updates the view, and manipulates the model.

+33. What is MVVM?

+    Model-View-ViewModel (MVVM) Pattern in Android:
+    The MVVM pattern is a design pattern that separates the user interface (View) from the application logic and data (Model) using a ViewModel as an intermediary.
+    Model: Represents the data and business logic of the application.
+    View: Displays the user interface and notifies the ViewModel about user actions through data binding or event handling.
+    ViewModel: Exposes data and commands to the view, interacts with the model, and performs any necessary transformations or data manipulations.

+34. What is Gradle in android?

+    A gradle is a automated tool used in android development.
+It provides a flexible and automated tooling system for compiling the code, updating                         dependencies,running tasks, generating apks.Gradle uses Groovy or Kotlin as its scripting language and offers extensive customization options.